- This post contains affiliate links.

 A question I get asked regularly is what do you most struggle with being self-employed working from home?

-So, today I want to answer that question and share what I’ve done to overcome them.
+So, today I want to answer that question, share a few of the problems I’ve faced working from home and what I’ve done to overcome them.

 You can also watch my video 3 Things I’ve Struggled With Being Self-Employed and Working From Home